Creating and Running Koa.js Projects with ServBay

 .servbay.demo

-or your own domain) rather thanlocalhost:PORT
+or your own) mimic real-world website access rather thanlocalhost:PORT

 localhost:PORT